 One quick point to keep in mind is that these headphones come in two models; one for Android devices and the other for iOS.

 2. Best Open-Back: Sennheiser HD 599

 - Premium, around-ear, open back headphones: Audiophile sound combined with premium design...

 - Padded headband and luxurious velour covered ear pads perfect for long listening sessions...

 - Multiple connectivity options: Robust 3 meter detachable cable and 6.3 millimeter jack and...

-- Timeless design cues: Ivory colour, matte finish together with the brown headband...
+- Timeless design cues: Ivory color, matte finish together with the brown headband stitching...